I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndischimney/ns-ndischimney-_tcp_offload_stats.md

      <b>InErrors</b> ).
 This count includes segments received on currently established connections.
 See
      <i>tcpInSegs</i> in RFC 1156.

-`OutResets`

-The number of segments transmitted on offloaded TCP connections with the RST bit set in the TCP
-     header.

 `OutSegments`

 The total number of segments sent on offloaded TCP connections, including those on current
      connections but excluding those containing only retransmitted octets.
 See
      <i>tcpOutSegs</i> in RFC 1156.

+`CurrentlyEstablished`

+The number of TCP connections for which the current state is either ESTABLISHED or CLOSE-WAIT.
+See

+     <i>tcpCurrEstab</i> in RFC 1156.

 `ResetEstablished`